BushwackStudio/ElasticProbe/readme.txt

 = How does ElasticProbe work? =

 The ElasticProbe plugin enables you to connect your WordPress site to the WPProbe.com service, a SaaS solution that provides an enhanced search experience while reducing load on your WordPress site.
+Check out our [privacy policy](https://wpprobe.com/privacy-policy/) and [terms of use](https://wpprobe.com/terms-and-conditions) for the hosted WPProbe.com.

 = Where can I find ElasticProbe documentation and user guides? =